SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: Introduction

 \section{Introduction}

 The evolution of specialized accelerators is reshaping the landscape of high-performance computing (HPC).
 Driven by the rapid progress in deep learning, modern computer systems increasingly rely on heterogeneous architectures that integrate domain-specific hardware.
-Processors such as NVIDIA GPUs with Tensor Cores, Google’s TPUs, and emerging Neural Processing Units (NPUs) deliver significant speedups for matrix-dominated workloads, offering orders of magnitude higher throughput than traditional CPUs.
+Processors such as NVIDIA GPUs with Tensor Cores, Intel’s Gaudi accelerators, and emerging Ascend Neural Processing Units (NPUs) deliver significant speedups for matrix-dominated workloads, offering orders of magnitude higher throughput than traditional CPUs.

 These accelerators achieve high performance by concentrating their compute resources on low-precision formats such as half-precision floating point (FP16), bfloat16 (BF16), and INT8.
-While these formats are sufficient for many machine learning tasks, they are often inadequate for deep learning, scientific and engineering applications~\cite{yu2021any,zhuang2020training, vansteenkiste2014design, muller2019spirit, wozniak2016gimmik, cawkwell2012computing}, which demand the accuracy and dynamic range of FP32 or FP64 arithmetic.
-This mismatch presents a growing challenge: the most powerful computing platforms are optimized for formats that are incompatible with the precision requirements of many established scientific workloads.
+Though effective for many machine learning workloads, low-precision formats often fail to meet the accuracy and dynamic range requirements of deep learning and scientific computing~\cite{yu2021any,zhuang2020training, vansteenkiste2014design, muller2019spirit, wozniak2016gimmik, cawkwell2012computing}, which typically require FP32 or higher precision.
+This discrepancy creates a major challenge: state-of-the-art accelerators are tuned for low-precision formats that cannot satisfy the precision needs of many scientific workloads.

 To bridge this gap, this work investigates how to efficiently harness the compute density of low-precision hardware for workloads that require FP32-level accuracy.
 Specifically, we target scenarios where native FP32 matrix multiplication (GEMM) is unsupported or inefficient, such as on Ascend 910A NPUs that expose high-performance FP16 tensor engines but lack equivalent FP32 compute units.
+We present SGEMM-cube, an Ascend-specific implementation and analysis of an Ozaki/Ootomo-style FP32-accuracy GEMM approximation that uses FP16 Cube units for the throughput-dominant matrix multiplications and FP32 arithmetic for reconstruction and accumulation.